-The United Nations Universal Declaration of Human Rights was adopted in the United Nations General Assembly in 1948 in response to the events of World War II and the continuing colonialism that was rife at the time.
-The Declaration contains thirty articles on human rights that remain as relevant today as they were seven decades ago.
-The articles encompass a wide range of basic rights, including freedom of association and freedom of speech as well as the right to health, education and equality, among other fundamental rights.
+The United Nations Universal Declaration of Human Rights was adopted by the United Nations General Assembly on December 10, 1948, in response to the events of World War II and ongoing colonialism.
+It contains thirty articles on human rights that encompass a wide range of basic rights.
+These include the right to form and join trade unions, the right to be free of discrimination based on sex, race and other protected grounds, as well as the right to health, education and equality, among other fundamental rights.
 These rights are key to binding us together as workers and as a global community.

-- Form a committee on human rights in your local, and
+- Form a committee on human rights in your local.

 - Join local actions against racism, colonialism, homophobia, transphobia, gender-based violence, ableism and other forms of discrimination and violence.